 English 10 continues to strengthen student skills as readers, writers, speakers, listeners, and thinkers.
-The curriculum incorporates both literary and informational texts, with many texts drawn from 20th century American literature examining the impact of war, the prevalence of inequality, and the enduring strength of the human spirit.
-Also, students will read nonfiction sources in order to identify claims and examine writers' use of evidence, and then develop thoughtful source-based arguments of their own.
-Students will also complete a wide range of writing assignments (literary analysis, argumentative, narrative, and informative/explanatory) over varying periods of time.
-For the final assessment, students develop a year-end writing portfolio compiling their best work and reflecting on the year.
+The curriculum incorporates both literary and informational texts, with many texts drawn from 20th century American literature examining the individual human experience and the enduring strength of the human spirit.
+Also, students will read several sets of nonfiction sources in order to identify claims and examine writers' use of evidence, and then develop their own claims and thoughtful source-based arguments of their own.
+Throughout the year, students will complete a wide range of writing assignments (literary analysis, argumentative, narrative, and informative/explanatory) over varying periods of time.
+For the final assessment, students will write a New York State ELA Regents-style source-based argument essay.
 NCAA approved course